Tiqets, a platform for booking museums and other attractions, raises $60M led by Airbnb – TechCrunch

-Airbnb is best known for being the place you go to book a place to stay when travelling that’s not a hotel.
+Airbnb is best known as the place you go to find somewhere to stay that’s not a hotel when travelling.
 Today, it’s making an investment in a startup that points to its bigger interest in being a go-to destination for experiences and all things tourism, too.
 Tiqets, a startup out of Amsterdam that has built a platform for booking tickets for museums and other attractions, has raised $60 million in a Series C round led by the travel giant to expand its platform and wider business.
 Tiqets has sold millions of tickets in over 60 countries to date, it says.

 The investment also includes backing from previous investors Investion and HPE Growth, and it brings the total raised by Tiqets to $100 million.
 Luuc Elzinga, the CEO and co-founder of Tiqets, said the startup is not disclosing its valuation but said it was “really happy” with the number.